Khoa-NT/latex_cv/README.md

 This CV is modified from Murat Can Karacabey's CV template.
 I removed the small caps for normal looking.
+Clean stuff